rackerlabs/docs-developer-blog/_posts/2018-06-12-hadoop-eco-basics-1.md

 is a data mining framework that typically runs with the Hadoop infrastructure in the background to manage huge volumes of data.

-Mahout offers the following things:
+Mahout offers the following capabilities:

 * A ready-to-use framework for performing data mining tasks on larger volumes of data.